cyrixninja/REST-API/Python/Waste Classification API/README.md

 ## Train the Model (Optional)
-This step is only required if you want to change the model.
+This step is only required if you want not to use pre-trained model.

 Download the [Dataset](https://www.kaggle.com/datasets/techsash/waste-classification-data) and place it in /train directory before proceeding to this step.